Other relevant content

 Our sponsorship programs are specifically designed to satisfy specific marketing goals.
 Look at the list below to see which items pertain to your company’s marketing efforts.

 1: We want leads.
-The easiest and fastest way to get opt-in registrations is by sponsoring our weekly CISO Series Video Chat.
+The easiest and fastest way to get opt-in registrations is by sponsoring our weekly Super Cyber Friday.
 Another method is to sponsor any of the other programs but make sure to include a call to action in the sponsorship.

 2: We want to tell our story (AKA we want our CEO/rep on the show): If you sponsor three episodes or more of CISO Series Podcast or Defense in Depth, one of those episodes can have a sponsored guest on for the entire show.
-OR, you can sponsor a single episode of CISO Series Video Chat and get a sponsored guest on the entire show.
+OR, you can sponsor a single episode of Super Cyber Friday and get a sponsored guest on the entire show.

 3: We want more exposure.
 Any of our podcasts can do that.
-Currently, the most popular is CISO Series Podcast formerly known as CISO/Security Vendor Relationship Podcast then Defense in Depth and then Cyber Security Headlines.
+Currently, the most popular in terms of downloads is Cyber Security Headlines, then CISO Series Podcast, and then Defense in Depth.
 The strongest value these shows hold is their longevity.
-We still are seeing downloads for shows that are one and two years old.
+We still are seeing downloads for shows that are two, three, and four years old.

 4: We want thought leadership.
 Best way to accomplish this is through an appearance on one of our shows (see #2 above).
 We treat our sponsored guests no differently than non-sponsored guests, giving you an opportunity to connect with the audience through engaging in our show formats, rather than through a forced sponsor pitch.

 6: We want our message heard multiple times (in a week).
 Any repeat sponsorship will allow you to do just that, but probably best to sponsor a week of Cyber Security Headlines which will allow your message to be heard six times in one week (five daily and our Week in Review show).
-Plus, we get downloads of our daily shows months afterwards.
+Astonishingly, we get downloads of this daily news show months afterwards.

 8: We want to engage with the audience.
-Best bet is our weekly live CISO Series Video Chats.
-In addition, we do an Icebreaker event afterwards (AKA cybersecurity speed dating) which allows for one-on-one face time with up to five different security professionals.
+Best bet is our weekly live Super Cyber Friday events.
+In addition, we do a meetup portion afterwards which allows for face time with fellow security professionals.
 Other option is our Defense in Depth podcast where we also get a lot of engagement through the topics posted on LinkedIn.

 9. We want to be visible in search and social media.
 Best bet is our “Topic Takeover” program which offers a slew of content across multiple media, but is anchored by a tip article with lots of advice from many security professionals.
 These articles do very well in search often for years after the article is published.